ptabasso2/oteljavalab/section02/README.md

 1. Build the application
 2. Download the java agent
-3. Add `-javaagent:path/to/opentelemetry-javaagent.jar` and other config to your JVM startup arguments and launch your app
+3. Add `-javaagent:path/to/opentelemetry-javaagent.jar` and other config to the JVM startup arguments and launch the app

 ## Environment set-up